Nafees10/navm/spec/syntax.md

 * Integer - signed integer (`ptrdiff_t`)
 * Double - a float
 * Address - an address to an argument, this can be written in a number of ways, see below.
-* Boolean - true (a non zero integer), or false (0)
+* Boolean - true (a non zero ubyte), or false (0)
 * String - a string, enclosed between `"`
 * Label - Name of a Label.
 This is replaced with the index (integer) of that label stored in `_labels` array in NaVM when bytecode is loaded.

 ### Address
-This is translated to the argument index, but can be written in a number of ways.
+This is translated to the argument index (integer), but can be written in a number of ways.
 Assuming this code:
 ```
 start:	add2	50	250
 		store	<ADDRESS>
 ```
 In this case, `<ADDRESS>` can be written as: